kibetbrayo/REACT-Bot-Battlr/README.md

+## SET UP INSTRUCTION
+-Fork the repository on github
+-create a branch in your terminal
+- install the prerequisites
+- make appropriate changes
+## Add,commit and push by
+- git add
+- git commit -m “completed task”
+- git push
 ## Project Setup
 Once you have the plan in place for the application you want to build take the following steps:
 - Create a new project folder.